 Nariaki Fuse Audit & Supervisory Board Member (Full time)

-At the time, we were still collecting payments for monthly installment transactions.
+collecting payments for monthly installment transactions.
 Notably, I was responsible for reconstructing our credit card services businesses, introducing the EPOS card to the world, and developing this business thereafter, an accomplishment of which I am most proud.